pritamkr212/ProductMangement/README.md

 "I plan to identify and enhance at least one critical area of our backend systems to improve performance metrics, such as reducing costing by a measurable percentage.
 This will help ensure our services are more robust and reliable under load."

 Develop Leadership and Mentorship Skills:
-"To prepare for an associate-level role, I will take on a mentorship role with a junior team member and lead at least one team initiative or knowledge-sharing session.
+"To prepare for an associate-level role, I will take on a collaborative mentorship role with a junior team member and lead at least one team initiative or knowledge-sharing session.
 This will help me demonstrate my leadership capabilities and contribute to a collaborative team culture."

 could you share what key areas or projects you think I should focus on to quickly add value and align with our goals?"